alephnode/alephnode/src/pages/04-react-brutalist-ui/index.md

 `
 ```

 Pretty brainless component; just passes in the text you want to scroll across the page.
-It'd be practical to set some properties for orientiation and style overrides, but this will get me to MVP for now.
+It'd be practical to set some properties for orientation and style overrides, but this will get me to MVP for now.

 ### Wrapping Up